New Zealand bat fly

 The New Zealand bat fly (Mystacinobia zelandica) is a small, wingless insect which lives in a commensal relationship with the New Zealand lesser short-tailed bat.
 It is a true fly, in the order Diptera, placed in its own genus, Mystacinobia, and its own family, Mystacinobiidae.
 Although many other species of bat fly exist throughout the world, the New Zealand bat fly is endemic to the islands of New Zealand.
+Unlike other similar looking bat flies, this species is not a parasite and is only phoretic, feeding on bat guano.
 It appears to be the only insect, parasitic or otherwise, which lives with these bats (fleas, for example, which are common on many other species of bat, are unknown on the short-tailed bat).

 Description

 New Zealand bat flies are approximately 4–9 mm long, wingless in both sexes, blind, and have long, bristly, spider-like legs which end in specially adapted claws which are thought to help them "swim" through bat fur.
 Males are larger than females and look quite different; one Japanese expert when sent some of the first specimens collected for scientific study suggested that they were different species.